Azenae1/se_project_react/README.md

 ## Latest changes

+- Users can now choose their city upon registration and change it later
-Project is deployed via Google Cloud and is now fully operational!
+- Project is deployed via Google Cloud and is now fully operational!

 ## Previous changes